joao-henriques-dev/joao-henriques-dev/README.md

 ## 🌱 Currently Learning

 - Deepening my understanding of Machine Learning and Deep Learning fundamentals
-- Building real-world ML projects with Python’s data stack
+- Scratching the surface of Git
+- Solidifying and expanding my knowledge about Front-End and Back-End Development
+- Discovering cutting-edge tools regarding Quantum Computing
+- Learning Web scrapping and SQL databases in Python
+- Preparing for my next university semester (Data Structures and Algorithms, Operating Systems Fundamentals)

 ---

-## 🤔 Fun Fact
+## 🤔 Fun Facts

-I struggle not to fall in love with any science — I’m endlessly curious about how our universe is shaped!
+- I struggle not to fall in love with any science, as I’m endlessly curious about how our universe is shaped!
+- I possess a grand admiration for football analysis, especially in the data side of the sport.

 ---